amolabs/docs/amo-did.md

 ### Create (Register)

-Transmit a `claim` tx to the AMO blockchain mainnet.
+Transmit a `did.claim` tx to the AMO blockchain mainnet.
 Form a tx body as follows:
 ```json
 {
   "target": _amo_did_,